Playbook users report 15% more sales reps achieving annual quota, compared to non-adopters. (HubSpot)

 The point of it is driving more sales.
 Yes, some forms of marketing like blogs usually don’t directly lead to more sales, at least not in the short term.
 But they will help you build brand trust, which will eventually lead to more ideal customers coming your way.

 Based on the type of service you provide, or the type of products you sell, you need to choose an approach that will show the most results, and focus on that.
-Every move you make when creating a playbook should be sales-driven.
+Every move you make when creating a digital playbook should be sales-driven.
 Never lose track of that; if you do, you are wasting time and money.

-Step #7: Set Up Conversion Tracking
+Step #7: Set Up B2B Lead Conversion Tracking

-The whole point of your sales playbook is driving more sales.
+The whole point of your sales playbooks is driving more sales.
 However, there are other things to track that can provide useful information, and balance at the end of the month is not the only number that is viable.

 Try to figure out what made them more successful, and once you have it isolated, think about ways to implement that into your inbound sales strategy, which your whole sales team can use to improve forecasting accuracy regarding sales cycles, forward velocity in your sales funnel and overall lead to conversion rates.